cgrates/cgrates/docs/resources.rst

 ResourceProfile
 ^^^^^^^^^^^^^^^

 The **ResourceProfile** is the configuration of a *Resource*.
-This will be performed over :ref:`CGRateS RPC APIs<remote-management>` or *.csv* files.
+This will be performed over `CGRateS RPC APIs <https://godoc.org/github.com/cgrates/cgrates/apier/>`_ or *.csv* files.
 A profile is comprised out of the following parameters:

 Tenant
 	The tenant on the platform (one can see the tenant as partition ID).